-A must hike along the Blue Ridge Parkway (milepost 420.2 - about 30 miles from the Asheville exit on the Parkway) is the Black Balsam area that includes some of the most spectacular mountain balds in the Southern Appalachians, including Black Balsam Knob (or Black Balsam Bald), Sam Knob, and Tennent Mountain.
-These treeless mountaintops in the Pisgah National Forest draw people from afar due to their sweeping views and alpine-like appearance.
-Almost entirely devoid of trees above 6000' the summit is more reminicent of New England than North Carolina.
+A must hike or two along the Blue Ridge Parkway (milepost 420.2, about 26 miles from the Asheville exit on the Parkway) is the Black Balsam Knob area that includes some of the most spectacular mountain balds in the Southern Appalachians, including Black Balsam Knob (or Black Balsam Bald), Sam Knob, and Tennent Mountain.
+These treeless mountaintops in the Pisgah National Forest draw people from all over to soak in the sweeping views with an alpine-like feel.
+Almost entirely devoid of trees above 6,000 feet elevation, the summits are more reminicent of New England than North Carolina.

 Walk almost three miles on the balds without dropping back into the trees.
 It's definitely unique for our area.
 (A similar hike is Roan Mountain.)
 At 6,214 feet, Black Balsam Knob is the 23rd highest of the 40 mountains in North Carolina over 6000 feet.

 There are many options for hikes in this area, and you only have to hike a half mile to reach the first balds.
 So you can hike as little or as much as your want.
 Take a picnic!
 The trail is rutted out in many locations and rocky in others.
 The section past Tennent Mountain descents quickly on a rocky trail that can be tough on the knees.